Ada-Developers-Academy/core/iterating-over-data/iterating-over-dictionaries.md

     print(f"The special {dish} for tonight is the {menu[dish]}.")
 ```

+### !callout-info
+## Loop Styles
-Callout: If this syntax accomplishes the same thing, which `for` loop style should we prefer?
+If this syntax accomplishes the same thing, which `for` loop style should we prefer?
 It is always up to the developer, but most Python developers prefer having keys and values available and iterating with `.items()`.
+### !end-callout

 ## Iterating With `.keys()` or `.values()`